-We classify the fair values of all our derivative contracts and the fair values of our hedged firm commitments, if any, as either current or long-term, depending on whether the maturity date of the derivative contract is within or beyond one year from the balance sheet date.
-Our derivative fair value amounts are included in prepaid expenses and other assets and accrued and other liabilities as the amounts are not significant.
+We classify the fair values of all our derivative contracts, if any, as either current or long-term, depending on whether the maturity date of the derivative contract is within or beyond one year from the balance sheet date.
 The cash flows from derivatives treated as hedges are classified in our accompanying Consolidated Statements of Cash Flows in the same category as the item being hedged.
-Our cash flows related to fuel derivatives, if any, will be classified within investing activities.
+Our cash flows related to fuel derivatives are classified within investing activities.